Tsukiyomi Shrine (Kyoto): Priesthood

 Tsukiyomi Shrine is managed by the Matsumuro clan (松室氏).
 The Matsumuro clan is said to have originated from Oshimi Sukune, as recorded in the 3rd year articles of Emperor Kenzo in Nihon Shoki.
 Matsumuro is also said to be a descendant of the Iki clan.
 Regarding the Iki clan, the ancient genealogical record Shinsen Shōjiroku described them as "the descendant of Ikatuomi (雷大臣), (who was in turn) the 9th generation grandson of Ame-no-Koyane (天児屋命)".
 Interestingly, this description matched the lineage of the Nakatomi clan, whom were also recorded as the descendant of Ame-no-Koyane.
 It is believed that when Iki clan were enshrined in the Imperial Court as oracles, they were led by the Nakatomi clan, thus receiving a similar lineage.
 This kind of a close relationship with the Nakatomi clan can also be seen in the article in which the shrine land was given to the Nakatomi clan in the year 701 (Taihō 1).
 According to the genealogy of Matsunoo Taisha and Tsukiyomi Shrine, the family of Tsukiyomi Shrine was featured on the maternal side of Matsuo Taisha family (Hata clan) during the Genpei (源平) period.

 The "Matsumuro" name can be seen in old documents from the Muromachi (室町) period.
-Since then, theyr were referred to as "Matsumuro clan".
+Since then, they were referred to as "Matsumuro clan".